SCP002/m3u_gen_acestream/README.md

   # Use empty string to include results with unset category.
   # Example:
   # categoriesFilter:
-  # - "keep channels with category A"
+  # - 'keep channels with category A'
-  # - "keep channels with category B"
+  # - 'keep channels with category B'
   categoriesFilter: []
   #
   # If true, only keep channels with categories that are in filter, but not any other.